-October 2009 marked the publication of Jung's long hidden visionary work entitled Liber Novus ("The New Book"), popularly known as The Red Book.
-The Red Book is possibly the most influential unpublished work in the history of psychology.
-Its publication is a watershed that inaugurates a new era in the understanding of Jung’s life and work; it fully reveals the experiential, Gnostic roots of Jung's psychology.
+Jung's Red Book, entitled Liber Novus ("The New Book"), is possibly the most influential unpublished work in the history of psychology.
+Its publication in 2009 was a watershed that inaugurated a new era in the understanding of Jung’s life and work; it fully reveals the experiential, Gnostic roots of Jung's psychology.

-In these thirteen lectures Dr. Hoeller elucidates the entire Red Book, chapter by chapter.
+In thirteen parts Dr. Hoeller explores the entire Red Book, chapter by chapter.
 Both prominent Jungian analysts and beginning students of Jung have together found this series a remarkably insightful aid to understanding the complexities of the Red Book.

 Exploring C.G.
 Jung's Red Book